 Let me know if you have questions.

 There’s so much more to this story that I haven’t included here for the sake of space and time and not wanting to bore you with details.
 If you’re curious and would like to know more, I’m happy to share more with you.
-Feel free to leave a comment below or email me questions, thoughts or anything you’d like to know more about.
+Leave a comment below or book a time to chat with me here.

 I know how confusing and overwhelming it can be navigating a healing journey so please know that I’m here for you no matter what stage you’re in.